Mount Kilimanjaro snow-capped peak at sunrise

 Marangu Route

-6 Days Moderate From $1,450
+6 Days Moderate

 Known as the "Coca-Cola route," Marangu is the only route with hut accommodation instead of tents.
 The most straightforward path to the summit, ascending and descending on the same trail.
 Good for trekkers who prefer sleeping in huts.